 The schools have been adapted to provide acoustically favourable classrooms, including infrared Soundfield systems in all classes in the Infant and Junior schools.
 We use personal FM systems to help pupils listening in class, small group work and 1:1 interventions.
 Children are encouraged from a very early age to become independent in the use of their equipment, to remove, clean and fit their hearing aids/cochlear implants and to report difficulties.
-Key workers perform daily listening checks on hearing aids and cochlear implants to monitor the sound quality and to enable pupils to recognise and respond to any changes and interference that may occur.
+Key staff perform daily listening checks on hearing aids and cochlear implants to monitor the sound quality and to enable pupils to recognise and respond to any changes and interference that may occur.

-We care about needs of the whole deaf child and foster high levels of self-esteem, confidence and a positive self identity.
-We take full advantage of the wide range of opportunities to develop confidence and self esteem alongside hearing peers as well as a sense of the child’s own deaf identity.
+We care about needs of the whole deaf child and foster high levels of self-esteem, confidence and a positive self-identity.
+We take full advantage of the wide range of opportunities to develop confidence and self-esteem alongside hearing peers as well as a sense of the child’s own deaf identity.
 We encourage children to work independently and develop good personal and social skills.

-We work closely with the Berkshire Sensory Consortium and cochlear implant/audiology centres ensuring that children within the resource have joined up care with excellent communication between specialists.
-Qualified teachers of the deaf, a speech and language therapist, an educational audiologist, an educational psychologist, specialist teachers, mainstream teachers and teaching assistants all work closely together with the children.
+We work closely with the Berkshire Sensory Consortium Service and cochlear implant/audiology centres ensuring that children within the resource have joined up care with excellent communication between specialists.
+Qualified teachers of the deaf, a speech and language therapist, an educational audiologist, an educational psychologist, specialist teachers, mainstream teachers and learning support assistants all work closely together with the children.
 We welcome children with complex additional needs and the schools work in close partnership with external agencies to support the development and progress of each child.

 We have strong links between home and school – this relationship is of the utmost importance to us.
 Daily links are fostered through the use of a Home School Book, in which information is shared and parents can raise issues of a day -to-day nature or seek guidance.
 We offer an ‘open door’ policy of family support in which regular contact is encouraged and parents are invited to discuss any issues of concern, without the need to wait for more formal meetings such as Annual Reviews or Parent Consultation evenings.